 Our curriculum emphasizes proficiency in analog and digital production.
-Beginning at the introductory level, students learn 35 mm film cameras and darkroom printing fundamentals alongside photographic history, engaging in and developing critical thinking towards the work of their peers and their own in regular critiques.
-As students continue onto the intermediate and then the advanced levels, they are offered a selection of courses to further as well as deepen their technical skills as they also begin to broaden their awareness of contemporary practice and trends.
-Students explore color film and digital output, medium and large format film cameras, alternative cameras and processes and, through this broad base, find their way to subject and the means by which that subject is best expressed.
-Weekly discussions, technical demonstrations, critiques, lectures, and field trips challenge and support students’ ongoing research that culminates in the production of a body of work for their capstone, the BFA Senior Thesis Exhibition.
-Students are encouraged to take classes within the broad 2D curriculum, the School of Art and the College of Arts and Sciences to enrich their experience and engage in an interdisciplinary approach to their work.
+At the introductory level, students are introduced to 35 mm film cameras, darkroom printing fundamentals and photographic history.
+They develop critical thinking skills through critiques and are introduced to contemporary trends through slide lectures.
+At the intermediate and advanced levels, students are offered a selection of courses to further deepen their technical skills and awareness of contemporary practice.
+Students explore color film, digital output, medium and large format film cameras, and alternative processes.
+With this broad base, students find their way to subject and the means by which that subject is best expressed.
+Weekly discussions, technical demonstrations, critiques, visiting artists, lectures, and field trips challenge and support students’ ongoing research that culminates in the production of a body of work for their capstone, the BFA Senior Thesis Exhibition.

 The photography facility is comprised of a spacious enlarging room supporting 15 Saunders LPL D6700 Dichroic color enlargers and 6 Saunders 4550 LPL Dichroic enlargers for printing color and black-and-white 35mm , 120mm and 4x5 negatives.A circular light safe door facilitates its access from the main area where washing and finishing prints, film processing and general discussions take place.